 If you would prefer to visit the exact location of your loved one’s final resting place, you may want to carefully consider if a woodland burial is the right choice for you and your family.

 Where can I find a natural burial ground?

 The first natural burial ground in the UK was opened at Carlisle Cemetery in 1993.
-There are now around 260 of these sites across the country, with that number continuing to grow.
+There are now around 260 green burial sites across the country, with that number continuing to grow.

-Woodland burial sites are often unrecognisable compared to traditional cemeteries, as they are managed to look as close to a natural meadow or forest as possible.
+Woodland and green burial sites are often unrecognisable compared to traditional cemeteries, as they are managed to look as close to a natural meadow or forest as possible.